 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 NOTE 2 – GOING CONCERN AND MANAGEMENT’S LIQUIDITY PLANS

 The accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As shown in the accompanying financial statements during six months ended June 30, 2017, the Company incurred net losses of $20,700,871 and used cash in operations of $433,841.
+As shown in the accompanying financial statements during three months ended March 31, 2020, the Company incurred net losses from operations of $1,723,455 and used cash in operations of $597,243.
 These factors among others may indicate that the Company will be unable to continue as a going concern for a reasonable period of time.

-The Company's primary source of operating funds in 2017 and 2016 have been from revenue generated from proceeds from the sale of common stock and the issuance of convertible and other debt.
-The Company has experienced net losses from operations since inception, but expects these conditions to improve in the second half of 2017 and beyond as it develops its business model.
-The Company has stockholders' deficiencies at June 30, 2017 and requires additional financing to fund future operations.
+The Company's primary source of operating funds for the three months ended March 31, 2020 has been from revenue generated from proceeds from the issuance of convertible and other debt.
+The Company has experienced net losses from operations since inception, but expects these conditions to improve in 2020 and beyond as it continues to develop its business model.
+The Company has stockholders' deficiencies at March 31, 2020 and requires additional financing to fund future operations.

 The Company’s existence is dependent upon management’s ability to develop profitable operations and to obtain additional funding sources.
 There can be no assurance that the Company’s financing efforts will result in profitable operations or the resolution of the Company’s liquidity problems.
 The accompanying statements do not include any adjustments that might result should the Company be unable to continue as a going concern.